WACTF/WACTF-development/README-Delivery.md

 1. Clone your developer repository: `git clone git@github.com:WACTF-org/username-challenges.git`
 2. Add all files and code, remembering to conform to the Repository Structure: `cd username-challenge && cp -r ~/all_chal_files/ .`
-3. Add and commit your changes: `git add --all && git commit -m "meaningful comment here"`
+3. Add and commit your changes: `git add --all && git commit -m "appropriate non penis based comment here"`
 4. Push your changes, so that they appear within GitHub: `git push`
-5. Create a GitHub issue within your respository
+5. Create a GitHub issue within your respository (This may have been created for you already)
 6. Within the issue, tag an individual reviewer via their name, i.e. `@C_Sto`.
 Or, tag all reviewers via `@Reviewers`
 7. The QA process will then begin, with the reviewer suggesting changes and fixes which need to be made
 8. Apply fixes and changes as needed, until the reviewer is satisfied